1jamescaldwell/Monte-Carlo-Simulator/README.md

 Created for UVA DS5100 class, Programming for Data Science

 ## Overview
 For this project, I wrote, tested (unittest), used, packaged, and published a Python module and accompanying files.
 The main idea of this project was to create a monte carlo simulator.
-This consisted of created several classes that could be used to create, play, and analyze games of coin tosses and dice. <br>
+This consisted of created several classes that could be used to create, play, and analyze games of coin tosses and dice.
+At its most complex, the simulator was used to roll a 26-sided alphanumeric die and calculated how many true english words were created.<br>

 ## Contents
 This repo contains: <br>